heliotrope3n/the-energy-chronicles/_posts/2017-12-4-Heat-Temperature.md

 2. Convection - transfer of heat through the movement of fluids.
 3. Radiation - transfer of heat through light.

 Heat transfer is the transfer of thermal energy due a temperature difference.
+The amount of heat lost is always the amount of heat gained between two objects - no new energy can be created.

 Two objects will always tend towards thermal equilibrium, which means their temperatures are the same.
 Through the different ways of heat transfer, they will tend towards a middle temperature.